Allasstar/unityplugins/README.md

 # Apple Unity Plug-Ins

+## Fix notes
+Place the link.xml file in the Assets folder or any subfolder within it (e.g., Assets/Scripts).

 ## Overview
 The Apple Unity Plug-Ins expose a selection of Apple platform frameworks to Unity developers.